PaulRosset/paulrossethings/src/contents/2019/canal-a-year/A year at Canal+.md

 It's a complex project that relies on multiple technologies as FFmpeg, DASH-MPEG, Smooth, DRM, Adaptive bitrate streaming, and many others.
 Its also open source, feel free to check it out [here](https://github.com/canalplus/rx-player).

-The second one is called the **One Player**.
+The second one is called **One Player**.
 It's a private project, its basically the UI of the player that integrates the **rx-player** and gather all the canal's web services and where we made the interactions possible with the end-user.

 For the last two years, both projects have grown in complexity because we are continually adding new features to create the next entertainment.